dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 ```
 Here's a detailed exploration of the key components:

--   The `$update` decorator is utilized to signify to Azle that this function is an update function.
+-   The `$update` annotation is utilized to signify to Azle that this function is an update function.
 It is labelled as such because it modifies the state of our canister.

 -   The function `addMessage` is defined, which accepts a parameter `payload` of type `MessagePayload`.
 This payload will contain the data for the new message to be created.